silas229/custom-block-styles-manager/readme.txt

 == Description ==

 Custom Block Styles Manager allows you to easily create and manage custom style variations for any WordPress Gutenberg block.
-With this plugin, you can add unique visual styles to your blocks without writing code or modifying your theme.
+With this plugin, you can add unique visual styles to your blocks through a user-friendly interface, without modifying your theme files.
 = Key Features =

 * **Create Custom Block Styles**: Add new style variations to any registered Gutenberg block
 * **Visual Style Editor**: Use the built-in CSS editor with syntax highlighting to write custom styles
 * **Easy Management**: Manage all your block styles from a centralized location in the WordPress admin
-* **No Coding Required**: Simple interface for non-developers to create custom block styles
+* **User-Friendly Interface**: Easily create and manage custom block styles with a streamlined CSS editor
 * **CSS Class Preview**: See the generated CSS class name (is-style-{slug}) for each style
 * **Organized Admin Interface**: Filter and sort block styles by block type
 * **Quick Edit Support**: Quickly update block assignments using WordPress's quick edit feature